makerdao/community/governance/votes/Executive vote - November 28, 2024.md

 - Increase WBTC-A SF by 1 percentage point from 11.25% to **12.25%**
 - Increase WBTC-B SF by 1 percentage point from 11.75% to **12.75%**
 - Increase WBTC-C SF by 1 percentage point from 11.00% to **12.00%**
-- Increase ALLOCATOR-SPARK-A SF by 4.11 percentage points from 5.2% to **9.31%**
+- Increase ALLOCATOR-SPARK-A SF by 4.11 percentage points from 5.20% to **9.31%**

 ### Savings Rate Changes

 - **Authorization**: [Ecosystem Approval](http://forum.sky.money/t/stability-scope-parameter-changes-18-sfs-dsr-ssr-spark-effective-dai-borrow-rate-spark-liquidity-layer/25593/2)
 - **Proposal**: [Forum Post](https://forum.sky.money/t/stability-scope-parameter-changes-18-sfs-dsr-ssr-spark-effective-dai-borrow-rate-spark-liquidity-layer/25593)

-If this executive proposal passes, the then following savings rate increases will take place:
+If this executive proposal passes, the then following savings rates changes will take place:

 - Increase the [Dai Savings Rate (DSR)](https://sky-atlas.powerhouse.io/A.3.2.2.2_Dai_Savings_Rate/8e289e71-7ec5-4ce5-8d4d-41aab7a50f53|57eab733e951) by 1 percentage point from 7.50% to **8.50%**.
 - Increase the [Sky Savings Rate (SSR)](https://sky-atlas.powerhouse.io/A.3.2.2.3_Sky_Savings_Rate/73d91126-21c9-4e8a-bedf-8a51a432bb59|57eab733e951) by 1 percentage point from 8.50% to **9.50%**.